amansinghbisht029/Gaming-Console/README.md

 (4) GUESS THE CORRECT NUMBER
 (5) COLLECT THE JWELS
 ->
-This was my college's first year project.
+This was my college's first year project :)